RashadSaleh/mutually-exclusive-functions/README.md

 and this is not what we wanted to happen.

-In these cases, it can be the solution to make sure that competing functions execute one at a time, or what can be called *mutually exclusive execution of the functions*.
+In these cases, it *might* be the solution to make sure that competing functions execute one at a time, or what can be called *mutually exclusive execution of the functions*.
 This is the solution offered by this package.